SOFR

 It is based on transactions in the repurchase agreement (repo) market, where banks and other financial institutions borrow or lend money overnight using US government securities as collateral.

-SOFR is a replacement for the London Interbank Offered Rate (LIBOR), which was phased out by the end of 2021 due to concerns about its reliability and potential for manipulation.
+SOFR is a replacement for the London Interbank Offered Rate (LIBOR), which was phased out by the end of 2021 due to concerns about its reliability and its history of manipulation by traders.

 SOFR is considered a more reliable benchmark rate because it is based on actual transactions rather than the estimates used to calculate LIBOR.